Mental Health Career Paths: Counseling vs Therapy vs Psychology

 Education Requirements for Clinical Psychologists

-Clinical psychologists are required to have a doctoral degree in psychology, which can come in the form of a PsyD or PhD.
-While a master’s in clinical psychology is typically not required to apply for a psychology doctoral program, some doctoral programs require applicants to have a psychology master’s degree.
-After obtaining their doctorate, clinical psychologists are trained to provide individual and group therapy.
+Clinical psychologists are required to have a doctoral degree in psychology, which can be a PsyD or PhD.
+While a master’s in clinical psychology is typically not required to apply for a psychology doctoral program, some doctoral programs may require applicants to have a psychology master’s degree.
+After obtaining their doctorate, clinical psychologists are trained to provide individual and group therapy and other clinical services such as assessment and diagnosis.

 What do clinical psychologists do?

-Providing mental and behavioral health services in both health and social care settings, clinical psychologists use scientific approaches to focus on prevention, health disparities, reduce psychological distresses, and to enhance psychological well-being.
+Providing mental and behavioral health services in health care, social care, and other clinical settings, clinical psychologists use scientific approaches to focus on prevention, health disparities, reducing psychological distress, and enhancing psychological well-being.

 Who do clinical psychologists work with?

-The American Psychological Association (APA) describes the role of psychologists as including the following: assessment, diagnosis, collaboration with an interdisciplinary team, creating/monitoring programs of treatment, offering therapy, rehabilitation of clients into community, developing programs for behavioral and mental health services, consulting with other professionals and staff, and conducting evidence-based research.
+The American Psychological Association (APA) describes the role of psychologists as including the following: assessment, diagnosis, collaboration with an interdisciplinary team, creating and monitoring programs of treatment, offering therapy, rehabilitation of clients into the community, developing programs for behavioral and mental health services, consulting with other professionals and staff, and conducting evidence-based research.

 A main difference between therapist vs. clinical psychologist roles is that clinical psychologists typically have a doctoral degree and may provide additional services such as consultation, training, education, supervision and clinical research.